brice-jacquin/aws-lab/module_07/01_ebs/README.md

 ### 1.1.
 Create 2 Instances with an extra volume

 The first step is to create 2 new instances.
 We have several requirements for these servers :
-  * The 2 instances must be your 2 subnets
+  * The 2 instances must be in your 2 subnets
   * We need the root volume to be a GP3 SSD volume (default IOPS and Throughput)
   * **One** of the 2 instances must have a ST1 HDD of the minimal size possible.
   * You will connect via SSM.